 Program Assumptions

-There are some important limitations and assumptions of the RocSlope2 program that should be considered when interpreting the results.
+There are some important limitations and assumptions of the RocSlope2 program that should be considered when modeling and interpreting the results.

 RocSlope2 produces results for three Analysis Methods at once (Wedge, Planar, and Toppling) and assumes the following context given each of the different analyses: